Atloas/ApexStratRoulette/README.md

 To run it, navigate to the folder containing it and type:

-    java StratRoulette options
+    java StratRoulette

-where options is a space separated list of things the program is supposed to roll:

-legends

-weapons

-strats

-solo - will roll for just one player.
+This will roll the Legends, weapons, and a strat for a team of 3.
+This default behaviour can be modified by addding a list of space separated options to the end of the command.
+Those options are:

+- nolegends

+- noweapons

+- nostrat

+- solo

+- duo

+- quad

+- ammo - Will roll ammo types in stead of specific weapons.

+- types - Will roll weapon types in stead of specific weapons.

 For example:

-    java StratRoulette weapons strats
+    java StratRoulette nostrat ammo

-This will tell the entire team what weapons and strats strategies to use, but won't restrict your legend choice.
+This will tell a team of 3 which Legends to use, and what ammo types should their guns be, but won't roll a strat.

-An empty options string will result in a full roll:

-    java StratRoulette

-The legend, weapon, and strats lists are easily expandable: you just need to add whatever you want to the text files, one item per line.
+The pools of items the program pulls from can be easily expanded by modifying corresponding text files.

+Make sure to only use this program if the entire team aggrees upon it, do not do it with randoms.